LiorSinai/liorsinai.github.io/_posts/2021-04-10-blockchain-part2.md

 {% endhighlight %}

 The token is linked to a file, but I've chosen not to store the file data in it.
-It only stores the file name and the file data is loaded each time it is needed.
+It only stores the file name.
+The file data is loaded each time it is needed.
-This also requires knowning the directory where the file resides.
+This requires knowning the directory where the file resides but I've chosen not to store it.
-I've chosen not to store this so it needs to be passed to the `Print()` and `Verify()` functions.
+It therefore needs to be passed to the `Print()` and `Verify()` functions.

 If a file is not found during printing, a warning is printed.
 But if a file is not found during verification, an error is thrown.

-A user needs to enter the Author and UserName.
+The Author and UserName attributes are manual inputs.
 The TimeStamp is the creation time of the token.
 I've thought about extracting the metadata from the file as well e.g. file creation date and file author.
 However I don't think it will add much value.

 `Serialise()` is the equivalent of a block's `GetHeader()`.
 It creates a byte array which is then hashed.
-This byte array is a variable length and is formed as follows:
+This byte array has a variable length and is formed as follows:

 <table>
 <thead>